ViewComponent/view_component/README.md

 config.view_component.preview_path = "#{Rails.root}/lib/component_previews"
 ```

 Previews are served from <http://localhost:3000/rails/view_components> by default.
-If you want to use a different endpoint you can configure the `preview_route` option:
+To use a different endpoint, set the `preview_route` option:

 `config/application.rb`
 ```ruby